 You could pay less – one pension pot means one set of charges.
-We charge just 50p a year for every £100 of the value of your pension pot (0.5%).
+Our annual management charge is made up of 3 elements:

 One statement, one account – keeping track of your pension savings and where they’re invested is easier if they’re all in one place.

 We’ll support you at every step – just let us know your previous pension details and we’ll get the ball rolling.

 Your pension is your money – even if you’ve left the employer who set it up for you.

 We want to help you take control of your pension savings:

 - Find any pensions you might have lost.

 - Combine all your pensions into one place.